 Daydream Mode was first introduced with Android 4.3 in July and is a software feature that not only looks cool but also saves battery life.
 Daydream now has four different settings: clock, colors, photo frame and photo table.
 Your phone can daydream either while docked or charging or both, which you can select in the menu (aka action overflow button).
 Photo frame and photo table will draw either screenshots or pictures from the camera gallery (or both).
 To preview, choose “start now” to see how it will look.
 Clock comes in digital and analog as well as night mode to dim the display for dark rooms so as to not disturb you while sleeping.

 Unlike the Samsung series, where the power saver is found in the notification bar, you need to access the battery option by tapping on the battery status icon in your Quick Settings, which is accessed by two-finger swiping from the top to the bottom of your display.
 Here you can turn on the battery saver toggle.
 If you want a realistic look at what is draining your battery, it will show you the percentages underneath.

 How to get help with Moto G problems and learn the basics

 Program your phone to act like your assistant

-Thanks to another super helpful app, called Motorola Assist, you can set up the phone to behave how you would like it to when you are sleeping, in a meeting or driving.
+Thanks to another super helpful app, called Motorola Assist, you can set up the phone to behave how you would like it to when you are sleeping or in a meeting.
 To get a good night’s rest, you can set up times during which notifications or calls won't ring.
 You can however create a few exceptions to the rule, like with incoming favorite calls or when someone rings twice within 5 minutes.

 There’s also the option of setting up your device for meetings to avoid interruptions.
 You can set up silent mode or auto-replay with, again, the same exceptions.
 The settings within Assist allow you to either activate and deactivate these various situational modes and choose whether activity is displayed in the status bar.